Epix-Incorporated/Adonis/README.md

 ### Method 2: GitHub Releases
 * Download the `rbxm` file snapshot from the [latest release](https://github.com/Sceleratis/Adonis/releases/latest)
 * Import the model file into Studio
-    * Note: By default, snapshots included in releases have <a href="#debug_mode">`DebugMode`</a> enabled.
+    * Note: By default, snapshots included in releases have <a href="#debug-mode">`DebugMode`</a> enabled.

 ### Method 3: Filesystem
 * Download the repository to your computer's file system
 * Install and use a plugin like [Rojo](https://rojo.space/) to compile Adonis into a `rbxmx` file
     * If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build a `rbxmx`
 * Import the compiled model file into Studio
-    * Note: By default, loaders compiled from the repository have <a href="#debug_mode">`DebugMode`</a> enabled. **This method compiles the _bleeding edge_ version of Adonis, which may be unstable.**
+    * Note: By default, loaders compiled from the repository have <a href="#debug-mode">`DebugMode`</a> enabled. **This method compiles the _bleeding edge_ version of Adonis, which may be unstable.**

 ## Debug Mode
 The Adonis loader provides a `DebugMode` option which will load a local copy of the `MainModule` rather than fetching the latest version.
-This could be useful if you want to stay on a particular version of Adonis or want to maintain a custom version for your game. **By default, snapshots provided in  releases have `DebugMode` enabled.**
+This could be useful if you want to stay on a particular version of Adonis or want to maintain a custom version for your game.
+Debug mode expects the `MainModule` to share the same parent with the loader model (e.g. both should be in `ServerScriptService`). **By default, snapshots provided in  releases have `DebugMode` enabled.**
 ### Toggling debug mode
 * Open `Adonis_Loader` > `Loader` > `Loader`
 * Change `DebugMode` at the end of the `data` table to the desired value (e.g. `DebugMode = false`)